Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Specified temperature flux

-To define the atmospheric inputs discussed in
+| To define the atmospheric inputs discussed in Section :ref:
-Section :ref:`sec:atmospheric_inputs` , and summarized in
+| , and summarized in Equation :ref:
-Equation :ref:`eq:atmoshpheric_inputs` ,
-**HydroGeoSphere** requires the following set of instructions:
+| , **HydroGeoSphere** requires the following set of instructions:

 --------------